 It is therefore critical that you consult with a personal injury lawyer if you have been injured in an accident; they will collaborate with your doctor to assess how long the injury might continue to require medical attention.

 Adding up all these possible damages will produce your personal injury settlement value.
 You can use this figure to determine whether it would be worth it to pursue a claim or to determine whether a settlement offer from an insurance company is fair.
 Having an estimated settlement value is helpful when both negotiating and building a case.

 Contact Us Today

-Have you or a family member been hurt in an accident and require assistance determining the value of your compensation?
+Have you or a family member been hurt in an accident?
+Do you require assistance determining the value of the compensation?
 Use our personal injury calculator on this page to help you estimate the value of your accident claim.

-When you are ready to seek compensation for any damages you incurred in an accident, reach out to a personal injury lawyer from Kaire & Heffernan today!
-Our attorney-client relationship is important to us.
-Our team of experienced and dedicated attorneys will fight for you and help you get the compensation you deserve for your medical bills, property damage, lost income, pain and suffering damages, and more.
+When you are ready to seek compensation for any damages you incurred in an accident, reach out to us, personal injury lawyers at Kaire & Heffernan today.
+Our attorney-client relationships are important to us.
+We are experienced and dedicated attorneys who will fight for you to help you get the compensation you deserve for your medical bills, property damage, lost income, pain and suffering damages, and more.